Miquelrius Notebook with Leather Look Graph Paper

 - Pelikan M205 Fine – Noodler’s Bulletproof Black

-As I said before, each of these pens wrote really nicely on the Miquelrius notebook, and I am really glad I rediscovered it, now I just need to find an excuse to start using it again.
+Each of these pens wrote really nicely on the Miquelrius Leather Look Graph Paper, and I am really glad I rediscovered this notebook.
+Now I just need to find an excuse to start using it again soon.

 I really like these and keep wandering back to them for various uses.
 The paper is really nice.